madprops/nap/README.md

 for argument in tail:
     echo argument

+# Iterate through the multiple --name values
+for n in name:
+  echo n

 # This will either print "cosmic"
 # or a user submitted value
 echo c.value